-Beginning August 1, 2024, a parent or legal guardian of any student who attends a school within a school district and who has made a good faith effort to address their concerns regarding non-compliance with this regulation with school level or district level staff shall have the right to file a complaint requesting that specifically identified Existing Instructional Material be discontinued for any grade level or age group and/or removed by the district board from all district schools and/or should be subject to a requirement of parental consent for some or all grade levels or age groups pursuant to the following procedures:
+Beginning August 1, 2024, any person residing within the school district attendance area or a parent or legal guardian of any student who attends a school within the school district shall have the right to file a complaint requesting that specifically identified Existing instructional material be discontinued for any grade level or age group and/or removed by the district board from all district schools pursuant to the following procedures:

-A. Complainant shall file a petition with the district board, on a form promulgated by the State Department of Education ("SCDE") and provided by the SCDE to the district board, which the district board shall make readily available on its website, and which is the sole form that a district or district board may use for purposes of compliance with this regulation.
-No Complainant shall file more than five petitions in any given calendar month.
-On the form, the Complainant shall identify, with specificity, those Existing Instructional Materials that the Complainant requests be removed entirely from district schools, or the use of which Complainant requests should be discontinued for any grade level or age group, or which should be subject to a requirement of parental consent for some or all grade levels or age groups.
+A. Complainant shall file a petition with the district board, on a form promulgated by the State Department of Education ("SCDE") and provided by the SCDE to the district board, which the district or district board may use for purposes of compliance with this regulation.
+On the form, the Complainant shall identify, with specificity, those Existing instructional materials that the Complainant requests be removed entirely from district schools, or the use of which Complainant requests should be discontinued for any grade level or age group, or which should be subject to a requirement of parental consent for some or all grade levels or age groups.
 Complainant's petition shall affirm that Complainant has read or watched or otherwise reviewed the challenged material and shall specify the reason(s) for Complainant's request and why Complainant believes the identified materials should be removed from district schools entirely or should be discontinued for any grade level or age group or which should be subject to a requirement of parental consent for some or all grade levels or age groups.
 Any complaint filed pursuant to this section must be based solely on the criteria listed above.
-Complainant shall further verify that the Complainant has made a good faith effort to address their concerns regarding non-compliance with this regulation with school level or district level staff.

-B. Within 90 days after a complaint has been received, a quorum of the district board must conduct a public meeting to consider the complaint, and at that public meeting, vote to grant or deny, in whole or in part, the relief requested by the Complainant.
+B. Within 60 days after a complaint has been received, a quorum of the district board my conduct a public meeting to consider the complaint, and at that public meeting, vote to grant or deny, in whole or in part, the relief requested by the Complainant.
 This public meeting shall be held in accordance with the requirements of the South Carolina Freedom of Information Act, and the Complainant and other interested parties must be allowed to appear and present information in support of or in opposition to the relief requested in the complaint.
-Reasonable and even-handed limitations aligned with standing board policies on the number of other interested parties presenting information and the length of said presentation shall be acceptable in order to facilitate efficient meetings.
-A district board may, in its discretion, and in advance of the meeting described in this subsection, refer the complaint to a committee comprised of a least three district board members and whose membership is limited to the district board's members, to conduct an initial review of the complaint and the challenged material and to provide a report and recommendation to the full district board to be considered and either adopted or rejected by the district board at the public meeting required by this subsection to be held within 90 days after the board receives the complaint.

-C. If the district board finds that Existing Instructional Materials identified in a complaint do not satisfy the requirements of this regulation, the district board shall remove entirely or discontinue use of said materials for any grade level or age group for which such use is inappropriate or unsuitable, or, shall make such materials available to students only upon receipt of the consent of a student's parent or legal guardian.
+C. If the district board finds that Existing instructional materials identified in a complaint do not satisfy the requirements of this regulation, the district board shall remove entirely or discontinue use of said materials for any grade level or age group for which such use is inappropriate or unsuitable or, shall make such materials available to students only upon receipt of the consent of a student's parent or legal guardian.
 The district board shall announce its decision in that meeting and shall provide an explanation for its conclusion and decision-either orally at the public meeting (if such meetings are recorded or transcribed) or in writing made publicly available within 15 days thereafter-specifically including an explanation of how the district board applied and complied with the decisional criteria and requirements of this regulation.